This is the multi-page printable view of this section. Click here to print.

 Required

-• Using Lock prevents actions such as server termination, start, stop from being executed, preventing malfunctions caused by mistakes
+• When Lock is used, prevents operations such as server termination, start, stop to prevent accidental malfunction

-• The init script must be written as a Batch script for Windows, a Shell script or cloud‑init for Linux, depending on the image type.
+• Init script must be written as Batch script for Windows or Shell script or cloud-init for Linux depending on Image type.

 Table.
 Virtual Server Additional Information Input Items

-4. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Complete button. * When creation is complete, check the created resources on the Virtual Server List page.
+• When creation is complete, check the created resource on the Virtual Server List page.

 Notice

-When entering a server name, if you use spaces and special characters (_) the OS hostname will have spaces and special characters (_) changed to the special character (-) when set.
-Please refer to this when setting the OS hostname.
+• When entering server name, if spaces and special characters (_) are used, OS hostname is set with spaces and special characters (_) changed to special character (-).
+Please note when setting OS hostname.

 Reference

-• Rocky Linux, Oracle Linux with Virtual Server creation case, additional configuration is required for time synchronization (NTP: Network Time Protocol).
-For more details, please refer to Setting up Linux NTP.
+• If you create Virtual Server with Rocky Linux or Oracle Linux, additional settings are required for time synchronization (NTP: Network Time Protocol).
+For details, refer to Configure Linux NTP.

-• If RHEL and Windows Server were created before July 2025, RHEL Repository and WKMS (Windows Key Management Service) settings need to be modified.
-For more details, see Setting up RHEL Repo and WKMS.
+• If you create RHEL and Windows Server before July 2025, you need to modify RHEL Repository and WKMS (Windows Key Management Service) settings.
+For details, refer to Configure RHEL Repo and WKMS.

-Virtual Server service allows you to view and edit the full resource list and detailed information.
-Virtual Server Details page is composed of Detailed Information, Tags, Activity Log tabs.
+Virtual Server service can check and modify overall resource list and detailed information.
+Virtual Server Detail page is composed of Detail Information, Monitoring, Tags, Operation History tabs.

-To view detailed information of the Virtual Server service, follow the steps below.
+To check detailed information of Virtual Server service, follow the procedure below.

-2. Click the Virtual Server menu on the Service Home page.
-You will be taken to the Virtual Server list page.
+2. On the Service Home page, click the Virtual Server menu.
+You will be moved to the Virtual Server List page.

-• Virtual Server Details page displays status information and additional feature information, and consists of Details, Tags, Activity History tabs.
+• Virtual Server Detail page displays status information and additional function information, and is composed of Detail Information, Monitoring, Tags, Operation History tabs.

-Virtual Server StatusStatus of Virtual Server created by the user
+Virtual Server StatusStatus of Virtual Server created by user

-• Build: State where the Build command has been issued
+• Build: State where Build command is transmitted

 • Building: Build in progress

-• Block_Device_Mapping: Block Storage being attached during server creation
+• Block_Device_Mapping: Connecting Block Storage during server creation

 • Deleting: Server deletion in progress